Review your Oregon estate plan

 - Granting trust protectors power to change trust from a conduit to an accumulation or vica versa

-It’s a great time of year to sit down with your estate planning attorney and discuss how to work with the SECURE Act’s requirements—and figure out the best way to help them work to the best interest of your estate.
+It’s a great time of year to sit down with your estate planning attorney.
+Together, discuss how to work with the SECURE Act’s requirements.
+Then you can figure out the best way to help them work to the best interest of your estate.

 Let’s get going: Establish or review your estate plan